jdanamato/webflow-dark-dash/README.md

-# webflow-dark-dash
+# Webflow Dashboard dark mode
-Stylesheet that converts Webflow's dashboard to dark mode using the native theme.
+Converts Webflow's dashboard to dark mode using the native theme.